iVis-at-Bilkent/chise.js/README.md

  * `showAndPerformLayout(eles, layoutparam)` Similar to `chise.showAndPerformLayout()` but do not considers undoable option.

 `chise.undoRedoActionFunctions`
-Functions to be utilized in defining new actions for cytoscape.js-undo-redo extension.
+Functions to be utilized in defining new actions for `cytoscape.js-undo-redo` extension.
 These are exposed for the users who builds an extension library of chise.
-Extends sbgnviz.undoRedoActionFunctions, you can find the ChiSE extensions for sbgnviz.undoRedoActionFunctions below.
+Extends `sbgnviz.undoRedoActionFunctions`, you can find the ChiSE extensions for `sbgnviz.undoRedoActionFunctions` below.

  * `addNode(param)` Do/Redo function for 'addNode' undo redo command.
  * `addEdge(param)` Do/Redo function for 'addEdge' undo redo command.